MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 # What is Q#?

 Q# is a high-level, open-source programming language for developing and running quantum algorithms.
 As part of the Quantum Development Kit (QDK), Q# is designed to be hardware agnostic, scale to all quantum applications, and optimize execution.
-For more information about the QDK, see ...
+For more information about the QDK, see [Set up the QDK](xref:microsoft.quantum.install-qdk.overview).

 When writing algorithms, a quantum programming language should meet the following language, compiler, and runtime requirements:

 - **Abstract qubits:** Quantum algorithms use qubits that aren't tied to specific hardware or layout.
 The compiler and runtime handle the mapping from program qubits to physical qubits.
 - **Quantum and classical computing:** The ability to perform classical and quantum computations is essential in a universal quantum computer.
 - **Respect the laws of physics:** Quantum algorithms follow the rules of quantum physics.
 For example, they cannot directly copy or access the qubit state.

+> [!NOTE]
+> You can use Q# as a standalone language or with Python in various IDEs.
+For more information, see [Different ways to work with Q#](xref:microsoft.quantum.qsharp-ways-to-work).

 ## Structure of a Q# program